 Cut the onion into cubes, the mozzarella into thin slices.
 For the mushrooms, cut them into chunks or in a freestyle way, as you like.

 Now we take care of the courgette ‘boats’.
-For this dish the French use a cooking method called “blanchir”, ie “to whiten”.
+For this dish the French use a cooking method called “blanchir”, ie “to blanch”.
 It’s a method they usually do for vegetables before preserving them in the freezer.
 It consists of bathing the vegetables in boiling water for a couple of minutes and then submerge them in cold water to stop the cooking process.
 In the end you have soft partially cooked vegetables to preserve.
 For this stuffed courgette dish, the method has nothing to do with preserving vegetables of course.
 Instead this step has many purposes: